francesNLP/MappingChange/README.md

 - **Interactive Notebooks**: [📁 `Notebooks/`](./Notebooks) — Colab/Jupyter notebooks for KG and DataFrame analysis
 - **Reusability & Extensibility**: All components are modular and documented.
 See [pipeline scripts](./src), [usage guide](./KG_ES_USAGE.md), and [execution walkthrough](./PIPELINE_EXECUTION.md) for adaptation and reuse.

+> ⚠️ **Note**: The SPARQL endpoint at `http://query.frances-ai.com/hto_gazetteers` **does not provide a public web-based user interface**.
+However, it is fully accessible for programmatic querying — for example, using libraries like [`SPARQLWrapper`](https://rdflib.github.io/sparqlwrapper/), as shown in the code snippet bellow:

 ```python
   from SPARQLWrapper import SPARQLWrapper, JSON